diegoagd10/langchain/README.md

 - langchain: The core framework for building LLM applications.
 - python-dotenv: For loading environment variables from .env file.
+- ipykernel: For running Jupyter notebooks.
+- langchain_community: For community-contributed document loaders and integrations.

 ## Environment Variables